micmejia/bible-dump/NKJV/Deuteronomy/Deut 20.md

 but you shall utterly destroy them: the Hittite and the Amorite and the Canaanite and the Perizzite and the Hivite and the Jebusite, just as the Lord your God has commanded you,

 ###### 18
-lest they teach you to do according to all their [^b]abominations which they have done for their gods, and you sin against the Lord your God.
+lest they teach you to do according to all their abominations which they have done for their gods, and you sin against the Lord your God.

 ###### 19
 "When you besiege a city for a long time, while making war against it to take it, you shall not destroy its trees by wielding an ax against them; if you can eat of them, do not cut them down to use in the siege, for the tree of the field _is_ man's _food._